-I understand and agree that, as an applicant for the psychology internship program, I have the burden of producing adequate information for proper evaluation of my professional competence, character, ethics, and other qualifications and for resolving any doubts about such qualifications.
+of the institution in which I am an intern.
+Trovincial Licensing Board of Esychology, and the rules I understand and agree that, as an applicant for the psychology adequate information for proper evaluation of my professional con for resolving any doubts about such qualifications.
+Applicant's Signature: Date:

-Applicant's Signature:

-Date:
+APPENDIX S

-APPENDIX S UNIVERSITY OF MIAMI - DEPARTMENT OF PSYCHOLOGY Research Supervision Feedback Form Due Dates: Fall, December 8th; Spring, May 8th (For completion by all students)
+UNIVERSITY OF MIAMI - DEPARTMENT OF PSYCHOLOGY Research Supervision Feedback Form

+Due Dates: Fall, December 8th; Spring, May 8th

+(For completion by all students)